MalvinaPap/fooData/README.md

 ##How to use it:

 import the project and the included jar file into eclipse, convert to maven project,build and run class Search_Demo.
-alternative: open cmd-write java -jar Search_Demo.jar
+alternative: open cmd-write java -jar fooData_Search.jar

    *Authors:*